 Michael Cherenson, who heads the national board of the Public Relations Society of America has written on this subject as well in his post, "An Ill-Considered View of AIG and Public Relations," on the PRSAY blog.

-"I...doubt very seriously that AIG is engaging public relations firms to soothe the taxpayers’ souls, or portray the company as just another innocent victim in the current economic meltdown.
+Even with the laundry list of "evil" that Maddow read, public relations can play an important role -- not in seeking to manipulate or distract attention -- but in helping an organization understand how it needs to change in order to rebuild trust.
+We help organizations align what they do with what they say they do.
+And we provide a clear understanding of what the public wants and needs from them so they can make the necessary adjustments in their attitudes and behaviors."I...doubt very seriously that AIG is engaging public relations firms to soothe the taxpayers’ souls, or portray the company as just another innocent victim in the current economic meltdown.
 My guess, as it would be in any crisis, is that the reputable and highly qualified public relations firms working on AIG’s behalf are tasked with explaining what happened, what AIG is doing to fix it, why such steps will be effective, and why those steps will prevent future such occurrences.
 Only then can the process of rebuilding AIG shattered image begin."

 In times of trouble, organizations have a tendency to turn inward, which is almost never in the best interests of their communities.
 Public relations can be a catalyst for positive change and greater openness.
 How do we get that point across in an era of growing cynicism and distrust?